All Episodes

 The American public would have at least that expectation of someone in the public sector.

-Mr. Mastermaster, uh roughly around the case.
+Mr. Mastermaster, roughly a million.

-This is not it's not a high bar, guys.
+This is not a high bar, guys.

 Come on.